-Although a “cure” for TS has not been identified yet, various treatments have been developed and utilized to help subdue the tics.
-According to The Gilles De La Tourette Syndrome: The Current Status,
+Although a “cure” for Tourette’s has not been identified yet, various treatments have been developed and utilized to help subdue tics associated with Tourette Syndrome.

 For those with more advanced symptoms, habit-reversal, self-modeling, and other Comprehensive Behavioral Intervention techniques have been proven to be more effective than most other psychological treatments.